5G-ERA/docs/Middleware/Orchestrator/ProposedEndpoints.md

 **Status**: HTTP 204 (OK), 404 (Not Found)

 ## Additional functionality
-* Instantiation of Redis and Middleware and its termination
+* Instantiation of Redis and Middleware and its termination during the startup and shutdown